abachar/website/assets/articles/ng-transclude/article.md

 ### Transclude and scope
-The Angular developer guide for directive mentions that a directive isolated scope and transclude scope are siblings.
+The Angular developer guide for directive mentions that a directive isolated scope and transclude scope are siblings (frères et sœurs).
 Now, what does that mean?
 If you take a careful look at previous example, you'll notice that parentController creates a scope, the buttonBar directive declares an isolated scope under it and as mentioned in the Angular documentation, transclude creates yet another scope.
 I have added log statements at appropriate places in the directive to illustrate the relationship between these three scopes.

 ## Conclusion